MenakaGodakanda/network-tracking/Documentation.md

 4. **Required Python Libraries:**
    - Open a terminal.
-   - Install necessary Python libraries by running: pip3 install pyshark geoip2 folium
+   - Install necessary Python libraries by running: pip install dpkt geoip2

 # 2. Capture Network Traffic with Wireshark

 1. Open Wireshark.
 2. Start capturing packets on the desired network interface (e.g., `eth0`).
 3. Let it run for a sufficient amount of time to capture relevant traffic.
-4. Stop the capture and save the file in `.pcap` format (e.g., `network_traffic.pcap`).
+4. Stop the capture and save the file as `wire.pcap`.

 # 3. Process the PCAP File and Geolocate IPs